mayukhsil/Disaster_Response_Pipeline-DSND/README.md

 ```
 <a name="executing"></a>
 ### Executing Program:
+Note: Run the above commands on a cmd prompt or linux terminal in the local git directory.
 1. Run the following commands in the project's root directory to set up your database and model.

     - To run ETL pipeline that cleans data and stores in database(Just Pass the parameters)